 We on the other hand, I believe, have an advantage.
 We do not see the parting of the Red Sea, we don't see fireballs falling from heaven, or manna from the sky, but our advantage is that when we truly believe in God's saving grace, His love, our small mercies will seem greater than God's biggest wonders for the Israelites.
 Let me break it down further.
 When we love God, we will believe in Him and His power; that belief goes beyond human sight, it goes beyond human emotion and understanding, that feeling of love and peace gives amazing comfort to our souls so much so that we don't need to see fireballs coming from heaven to know that our God is all powerful, all we need to see is that change in ourselves, that change in our life, the power that changed a thief on the cross and impressed him to give his life to Christ right at the very end.
 The ability to use our changed lives as a testament, a witnessing tool to save others holds just as much power as any miracle.
 The problem with the Israelites was that they were led by sight, not faith, so every problem they faced they wanted a miracle, a wonder, for every great miracle God did, they wanted more like kids at a candy store (rhyme not necessarily intended).
 The problem was not wanting a miracle, it was using the miracle as a benchmark for their faith.
 We who profess to love God cannot live life on the edge....waiting for that next great thing to happen.
 That thing needs to start happening in your heart first and then things will fall into place.

 Pastor Dottin gave quite a testimony on Monday night, leaving us with a quote that stuck out at me; "faith is the factory of producing hope".
 What hope do we have if we have no faith?
 Over recent years I've been struggling with my faith, it hasn't been an easy ride, but a simple vacation to the states initiated a plan that God had for me that I never expected and it began to slowly change me.
 It has not been smooth but every time I've thought of giving up there's that still small voice that says "get up and go on" and I've been getting up an going on ever since.
-I also told one of my friends about my struggle and she sent me this:
+I also told one of my friends about my struggle and they sent me this:

 "He knew what was about to happen before it happens.
 That's why Jesus did.
 So that when we sin, his blood covers it.
 He knows before you knew.